 Children's Hospital Graduate Medical Education (CHGME)

-As an academic institution, Johns Hopkins All Children's membership in Johns Hopkins Medicine brings nationally recognized expertise and experience to training pediatricians.
+As an academic institution, we are training the next generation of pediatric specialists.
+Johns Hopkins All Children's membership in Johns Hopkins Medicine brings nationally recognized expertise and experience to training pediatricians.
 Studies show having a residency program in a hospital improves the quality of outcomes, and residents often stay in the area where they receive training.

 Currently, there is a national shortage of physicians trained in pediatrics.
 CHGME is a federal program that helps support our efforts in training more physicians in pediatrics.
 Any cuts to this program limit our ability to train, retain and recruit physicians.